aantron/bisect_ppx/doc/advanced.md

 <a id="Logging"></a>
 #### Logging

-If the instrumented program fails to write an `.out` file, it will log a message.
+If the instrumented program fails to write an `.coverage` file, it will log a message.
 By default, these messages go to a file `bisect.log`. `BISECT_SILENT` can be set to `YES` to turn off logging completely.
 Alternatively, it can be set to another filename, or to `ERR` in order to log to `STDERR`.